jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

   history, think acquired instead of congenital.

-# Classic demographics
+# Classic clues

 There are some triggers that should perk your ears to a likely diagnosis.

 * African-American female - autoimmune
 * 20-40yo female - autoimmune, multiple sclerosis
-* “Patient presents to emergency room” - unlikely a chronic issue
+* "Patient presents to emergency room..." - unlikely a chronic issue
+* "Complaining of progressive X for the past few months" - tumor symptoms typically develop over months
 * Infant or first few weeks of birth - genetic
    * no family history - recessive
 * female - ignore x-linked